Nature Matters - Local to Global

 This year we're delighted to be in Bath, bringing New Networks to the south-west for the first time as part of our ambition to take the event around the country and reach new audiences.
-The venue is Bath Spa University, close to the beautiful historic city of Bath itself.
-We will also be situated in St Swithin’s Church in the city centre for our Saturday night event.
+The venue is the Widcombe Social Club close to the centre of the beautiful historic city of Bath itself.
+The venue is less than a 10 minute walk from the train station and from The Roman Baths and other city centre attractions.
+We will also be situated in St Swithin’s Church, which is a 25 minute walk from Widcombe, for our Saturday night event.

 Our theme for 2021 is Local to Global.
 This year, as we struggle to leave Covid and its profound effects behind us, we address the ever-increasing awareness and action on environmental issues from both intimately local and vastly global perspectives.

 As always, we have an exciting list of contributors this year.

 On Friday 19th we will be holding a number of events.
 The pre-conference events are: